thefotios/rubygem-all/README.markdown

  * rubygem-
  * ruby-

+## The output

+Note that the output is a valid YAML doc.
+I just split it up here so that I could describe it inline.

 **A list of the gems and whether they were found and what their prefix was**

     ---